rsdoiel/antenna/README.md

 # Antenna

 Antenna is an example of a Personal News website.
 It demonstrates aggregating news via web feeds (example RSS, Atom and JSON feeds) for personal use.
 I run a more up-to-date copy on a Raspberry Pi computer on my home network.
 This makes it visible to other devices uses my local network.
 Antenna is published once a day to show what is possible to the public web.
 We don't need Yahoo News, Google, Apple, Spotify, Facebook, Instagram or any of the other corporate silos.
-It is easy to run your own.
+It is easy to run your own news aggregator.

 Your own Antenna can on small computer, you can run it on a Raspberry Pi Zero 2W.
 That's a $15.00 US single board computer.
 You can turn that into a nice little appliance for a budget of about $50.00 US.
 You don't get spied on.
 You choose what to follow.
 You are in control of your feed and can choose to share it as I've done.
 The era that **required silos** for online community has been over for sometime.
 We just need to wake up to that fact.